digidem/react-dimensions/README.md

 **Returns** `function`, Returns a higher-order component that can be used to enhance a react component `Dimensions()(MyComponent)`

+### Live Example

+Will open a browser window for localhost:9966

+`npm install && npm start`

 ## Installation

 Requires [nodejs](http://nodejs.org/).